Jinzang/Template-PerlPP/README.md

 Perl: "for" and "while" loops, "if-else" blocks, and some others.
 Creating output is a two step process.
 First you generate a subroutine from one or more templates, then you call the subroutine with your data to generate the output.
-This approach has the advantage of speeding things up when the same template is used more than once.
-However, it also poses a security risk because code you might not want executed may be included in the template.
-For this reason if the script using this module can be run from the web, make sure the account that runs it cannot write to the template.
-There are many template handling modules and you might wonder why there needs to be another.
-My reason for writing it is that it provides better control over whitespace than other template modules, which can be important for some data formats.

 The template format is line oriented.
 Commands occupy a single line and continue to the end of line.
 By default dommands are enclosed in html comments (<!--